addisdata/addisdata/README.md

 ## About me
-I have got more than 20 years of work experience in data analytics and reporting.
+I've got more than 20 years of work experience in data analytics and reporting.
 Currently, I'm working as *Head of Planning & Business Development Department* at a Petroleum Company that's located in Ethiopia.
 The Company is engaged in the importation and supply of refined petroleum products for sale in the local market.

 Through online training and self-taught endeavors, I've acquired pertinent skills with respect to data analytics, backend web development, and mobile app development.